lupuszr/redux-io-example/README.md

 }
 ```

-Now we have every piece to build our algebra, try play with this idea a bit and then we can move to the next step.
+Now we have every piece needed to build our algebra.
+Try to play with this idea a bit and then we can move on to the next step.

 ## 2. Provide a definition for the algebra

-Now that we have an algebra we are ready to create an implementation for it (in FP word its called interpreter)
+Now that we have an algebra, we are ready to create an implementation for it (in FP word its called interpreter).

-It is made of 2 sub steps.
-First we need to define our types for our algebras params and then we need to pass our methods implementation:
+It is made of 2 substeps.
+First we need to define types for the params of our algebra and then we need to pass the implementation of our methods:

 ```typescript
 export type Balance = {